nikhelk/VRC-3142A-CHANGE-UP-TANK/README.md

 <https://paideiarobotics.wordpress.com/articles/>
 <a name = "ack"></a>
 ## Acknowledgements
-We would like to thank the following people for giving new insights on the amazing world of robotics:
+We would like to thank the following people for giving new insights on the amazing world of robotics:<br />
-    Our mentor, Dave
+    Our mentor, Dave<br />
-    jpearman
+    jpearman<br />
-    the Unofficial VEX discord, especially the folks from 5225A, Lachlan, hotel, tabor, theo etc. the FRC Discord Server and WPI lib
+    the Unofficial VEX discord, especially the folks from 5225A, Lachlan, hotel, tabor, theo etc.<br />
+    the FRC Discord Server and WPI lib<br />